 - High aggressiveness of firms (strong force)

 IBM’s external environment involves moderately differentiated competitors.
 This considerable but limited differentiation is evident in the variations in the features of products available in the information technology industry.
-For example, some companies offer mainly data-mining products, while other companies provide mainly transaction-processing products.
-This external factor has a moderate contribution to the force of competitive rivalry against IBM.
-On the other hand, the high imitation potential is a strong force that enables competitors to offer products that are highly similar to those of the company.
-IBM’s generic strategy and intensive growth strategies involve cost leadership and low emphasis on product uniqueness, leading to the imitability of the company’s products.
+For example, some companies offer mainly data-mining products, while other companies provide mainly transaction-processing products or artificial intelligence.
+In the Five Forces analysis context, this external factor makes a moderate contribution to the force of competitive rivalry against IBM, involving Hewlett Packard Enterprise, Oracle, Microsoft, Amazon, Google (Alphabet), Intel, and other technology and service providers.
+On the other hand, the high imitation potential is a strong force that enables competitors to offer products that are similar to those of the company.
+IBM’s generic competitive strategy and intensive growth strategies involve cost leadership, which comes with the imitability of some of the company’s product features, such as the characteristics of servers.
 In addition, the high aggressiveness of firms further intensifies the force of competition in the industry environment.
 This aggressiveness is applied in marketing campaigns, product development, and other areas of business.
-Consequently, this aspect of the Porter’s Five Forces analysis shows that IBM must strengthen its competitive advantage to deal with the strong force of competition.
+Consequently, this aspect of the Five Forces analysis shows that IBM must strengthen its competitive advantage to deal with the strong force of competition.

 Bargaining Power of IBM’s Customers/Buyers (Moderate Force)